Is it possible to trick bees into building a natural broodnest structure, consisting of a variety of cell sizes, on a single frame?

 One frame was inserted in the center of the broodnest, in the middle box.
 Another frame was inserted on the edge of the broodnest.
 Another was inserted above it and another below it.
 Each frame went in a different hive.

 I inspected them several weeks later.
 This test was a complete flop.
 The bees worked the drone comb.
 They wanted larger worker sized cells and drew it out freely.
-But they made a mess of the small cell size, with lots of odd shapes and transitional areas.
+But they made a mess of the small cell size, with odd shapes and transitional areas.
 Only a few square inches of good small cell comb was found.
 Everything else was reworked to a larger size.
 This was the worst case of small cell comb building I’ve seen.
 It was so bad that I culled it on the spot.
 Then realized I hadn’t photographed it.
 Sorry. 🙁

 At least I know what doesn’t work.
 It appears location is everything regarding nest structure.
 The bees aren’t easily fooled.
 But maybe I’m not tricky enough!